Jurisdictional Disputes Pit Unions Against Each Other

 Q: How can companies and unions avoid jurisdictional disputes?

 A: Many collective bargaining agreements contain clauses detailing how to resolve perceived jurisdictional disputes; this is especially prevalent in the construction industry.
 When collective bargaining agreements do not contain such clauses, unions generally turn to the employer first to resolve the conflict.
-If the suggested resolution is not satisfactory to all parties, then the National Labor Relations Board (NLRB) will determine which group of employees should perform those job functions.
+If the suggested resolution is not satisfactory to all parties, then an affected party can petition the National Labor Relations Board (NLRB) to determine which group of employees should perform those job functions.

 Q: What does the NLRB consider when resolving jurisdictional disputes?

 A: When collective bargaining agreements do not address how to resolve perceived jurisdictional disputes, the NLRB weighs several factors before determining which union should perform the work.
 First, the NLRB looks at the employer’s preference for assigning the work.
 Second, the NLRB looks at the employer’s past practice in assigning the work.
 For example, if a bus company had permitted drivers to make routine repairs on its busses for several years before the Machinists’ union claimed jurisdiction over such repairs, that past practice would weigh in favor of permitting the drivers to continue to make those repairs.
 The NLRB also examines whether bus drivers at other companies make minor repairs on their vehicles.
 It also determines which group of employees is more skilled at performing that discrete job function and weighs the economy and efficiency of having the employees represented by one union perform the job functions instead of employees represented by another union.

 This “Law You Can Use” column was provided by the Ohio State Bar Association (OSBA).
-It was prepared by Matthew D. Austin, a Columbus attorney.
+It was originally prepared by Matthew D. Austin, a Columbus attorney, and was updated by Toledo attorney Marilyn L. Widman of Widman & Franklin LLC.